TheElectronWill/night-config/README.md

 The project isn't available in a big repository (like Maven central) yet.
 You can use [jitpack](https://jitpack.io/#TheElectronWill/Night-Config) to build it from github more easily.

+The repository has two branches:
+- [stable-1.x](https://github.com/TheElectronWill/Night-Config/tree/stable-1.x) contains the stable version v1.
+Only bugfixes will occur on this branch, the API won't change.
+- [master](https://github.com/TheElectronWill/Night-Config/tree/master) contains the latest in-development branch.
+Anything can change without notice!

 # Code examples
 Read the [wiki](https://github.com/TheElectronWill/Night-Config/wiki) to learn how to use NightConfig.